Skip to Content

 Unlike some suspension bridges, which offer access only in the summer, Cascade Falls Regional Parks opens year-round.
 With no admission fee, it makes the perfect outing for the whole family.

-Karen at Cascade Falls
+Cascade Falls

-Karen at Cascade Falls
+Cascade Falls

 Cloudraker Skybridge

 When visiting Whistler, those that ride the Peak-to-Peak gondola have a chance to walk the Cloudraker Skybridge.
-It’s one of North America’s highest suspension bridges at 2,200 metres (7,200 feet) above sea level.
+It’s one of North America’s highest suspension bridges at 2,200 meters (7,200 feet) above sea level.
 While the bridge sways a little, the fully enclosed structure gives a good sense of security.

 Due to the acumination of snow during the colder months, visitors can only cross the bridge in the summer.
-Stretching 130 metres (426 feet) across Whistler Bowl, thrill-seekers gain access by riding the Peak Express chairlift.
+Stretching 130 meters (426 feet) across Whistler Bowl, thrill-seekers gain access by riding the Peak Express chairlift.

 Chairlift riders must be at least one meter or 3.3 feet tall.
 Once on the Skybridge, which spans from Whistler Peak to the West Ridge, visitors have unabated 360-degree views of the mountainous region.